-India should assess Covid fight based on recoveries, can still reach $5-trillion goal, says PM Modi
+India should assess Covid fight based on recoveries; can still reach $5-trillion goal: PM Modi

 He stressed on the high recovery rate and falling active cases.
 “From a peak of almost 97,894 daily cases in mid-September, we are reporting only around 50,000 new cases in late October.
 This has been made possible because entire India came together and worked as Team India.”

-Reiterating the need to not be complacent at this time when the number of daily cases are on a steady decline, he pointed out that several countries that had initially controlled the outbreak have now reported a resurgence in cases.
+Reiterating the need to not be complacent now, when the number of daily cases are on a steady decline, he pointed out that several countries that had initially controlled the outbreak have now reported a resurgence in cases.
 In contrast, many Indian states are bigger than countries, he said.

 “Within the country, the impact is very diverse – there are some areas where it’s minimal, while there are some states where it’s very focused and persistent,” he said.
 “Yet it must be kept in mind that in a country with more than 700 districts, the impact is seen only in some districts of a few states.”

 “Our latest numbers of new cases, mortality rate and total active cases do indicate a lower phase than some time ago, yet we cannot be complacent.
 The virus is still out there.
 It thrives on our complacency.
-I believe we should use this phase of slowing down of cases not to celebrate, but further strengthen our resolve, our behaviour and our systems.”— PM Narendra Modi told The Economic Times
+I believe we should use this phase of slowing down of cases not to celebrate, but further strengthen our resolve, our behaviour and our systems.”— PM Narendra Modi, The Economic Times

 Lockdown was proactive and timely: Modi